NiccoloSalvini/thesis/docs/03-infrastructure.md

 ## Scheduler{#scheduler}

+\BeginKnitrBlock{definition}\iffalse{-91-83-99-104-101-100-117-108-101-114-93-}\fi{}
-A Scheduler in a process is a component on a OS that allows the computer to decide which activity is going to be executed.
+<span class="definition" id="def:scheduler"><strong>(\#def:scheduler)  \iffalse (Scheduler) \fi{} </strong></span>A Scheduler in a process is a component on a OS that allows the computer to decide which activity is going to be executed.
 In the context of multi-programming it is thought as a tool to keep CPU occupied as much as possible.
+\EndKnitrBlock{definition}

 As an example it can trigger a process while some other is still waiting to finish.
 There are many type of scheduler and they are based on the frequency of times they are executed considering a certain closed time neighbor.

 - Short term scheduler: it can trigger and queue the "ready to go" tasks
   - with pre-emption